christianwach/cli-tools-for-civicrm/README.md

 As above, use `wp help civicrm <command>` for full details and examples.

-### Commands that have not been updated yet

-The following commands exist in this repo, but their code has simply been copied across from CiviCRM:

-* `wp civicrm core update-cfg`

-PRs would be welcome if you want to start improving (or fixing) them.

 ### Commands that have been dropped

 * `wp civicrm rest`: Use [CiviCRM's WordPress REST API](https://github.com/civicrm/civicrm-wordpress/tree/master/wp-rest) or `wp civicrm api` instead.